ejcx/ejj/static/fixing-capital-one.md

 AWS has improved their offering, but it might not be as comprehensive as their blog post is advertising, and it comes with quite a lot of complexity.

-At this point, it is fair to say that AWS' IMDSv2 offering is equal in security to the offering provided by GCP and Azure, but I hope to se _IMDSv3_ in the future to improve AWS security further.
+At this point, it is fair to say that AWS' IMDSv2 offering is equal in security to the offering provided by GCP and Azure, but I hope to see _IMDSv3_ in the future to improve AWS security further.